 Some ad-tech companies implemented ways to give individuals access to data stored about them to account for growing user demand.
-Most notable, Google and Facebook developed privacy dashboards or transparency portals after their data collection practices had come under public scrutiny [5].
+Most notable, Google and Facebook developed privacy dashboards or transparency portals after their data collection practices had come under public scrutiny [8].
 Other businesses have also set up information sites or web forms individuals can use to request their data.
 Recently, the number of available tools has grown to account for regulatory obligations of the GDPR and CCPA that require companies to give individuals access to collected personal data.
 Several examples of data such tools provide to users are shown in Figures 3, 4, and 5 in Appendix A.

 Companies to Analyze.
-Previous work has shown how difficult it can be to get access to data and that requests not always successful [52].
+Previous work has shown how difficult it can be to get access to data and that requests not always successful [43].
 To avoid overhead of tedious and possibly unsuccessful access requests, we looked at all members of large online advertising alliances (i. e., the Network Advertising Initiative (NAI), the Interactive Advertising Bureau (IAB), and the Digital Advertising Alliance (DAA)) and checked which company offered an online tool to access personal data.
 If a company offered an online tool, we analyzed it in our study.
 According to public statements of these alliances, they represent over 5,500 companies.
 However, they have only 500-600 (distinct) members listed on the organizations' websites which we all manually reviewed.

 We analyzed all online tools we found and asked for access to our personal data with companies that do not provide an online tool but did reportedly grant access in an easy way.
-In total, we analyzed 22 web portals (15) and responses (7) to our subject access requests.
-These companies include ad-tech industry giants (e.g., Google and Facebook) and medium size companies (e.g., Sojern and MediaMath).
+In total, we analyzed 22 web portals and responses to our subject access requests.
 We differentiate between two types of how users can access their personal data: online and offline.
 By online we mean that users can visit a website which (automatically) reads the user's cookie store and shows personal data associated with the read identifier.
-If the data is provided in a file format (e.g., .csv or .pdf files), we labeled it offline.
+If the data is provided in a file format (e. g., . csv or . pdf files), we labeled it offline.
 Using a VPN service (US-VA), we also verified that all online tools are also available to US-based IP addresses.